petri-labs/kaiju/docs/intro/stablecoin.md

 The supply and demand for stablecoins is invisibly regulated by the free market, with equilibrium prices targeting pegged fiat currencies (e.g. USD), and generally works well, with both suppliers and demanders satisfying their trading positions well.
-Blackfury will have a good variety of configurable system-level parameters and will also have a range of built-in adaptive monetary policies that are robust enough to deal with common bad cases.
-Blackfury will be iteratively upgraded to incorporate more and better auto-adjustment strategies as the FUSD becomes more widely used.
+Kaiju will have a good variety of configurable system-level parameters and will also have a range of built-in adaptive monetary policies that are robust enough to deal with common bad cases.
+Kaiju will be iteratively upgraded to incorporate more and better auto-adjustment strategies as the FUSD becomes more widely used.

 However, just as almost all software systems cannot respond to extreme situations in a very timely manner and always make the very right changes, we cannot fully trust that established parameter auto-adjustment strategies will always handle market extremes and even capital sniping well.
-Therefore, Blackfury will also put into practice the role of DAO and governance by encouraging highly experienced financial experts and even academic economists in the community to publish proposals for forward monetary policy regulation or emergency proposals to deal with unexpected situations, and then have the community vote on whether to adopt the governance proposals as a basis for regulating the monetary policy of the Blackfury stablecoin system.
+Therefore, Kaiju will also put into practice the role of DAO and governance by encouraging highly experienced financial experts and even academic economists in the community to publish proposals for forward monetary policy regulation or emergency proposals to deal with unexpected situations, and then have the community vote on whether to adopt the governance proposals as a basis for regulating the monetary policy of the Kaiju stablecoin system.

 ## Diverse Application Scenarios with Sufficient Breadth and Depth

-With the advent of the Web3 era, crypto technologies and protocols will be used in a wider and deeper variety of scenarios, and we aim to make more people want to hold and use Blackfury stablecoins in this wave sweeping the globe.
+With the advent of the Web3 era, crypto technologies and protocols will be used in a wider and deeper variety of scenarios, and we aim to make more people want to hold and use Kaiju stablecoins in this wave sweeping the globe.
 FUSD can be used as the basic exchange medium for various DeFi protocols or projects on the chain, as a circulating currency within GameFi, and also used by NFT creators and collectors to value their NFTs.
 FUSD is inherently suited for pricing and payment for data sharing and rentals in new Web3 social and information applications that emphasize user ownership of data.
-FUSD does not exclude the connection to the offline world, but we believe it would be a sign of Blackfury's success to be one of the circulation currencies in the vast Web3 world of the future.
+FUSD does not exclude the connection to the offline world, but we believe it would be a sign of Kaiju's success to be one of the circulation currencies in the vast Web3 world of the future.